netgen-layouts/layouts-docs/tips_tricks/custom_layout_type_icons.rst

 How to add icons for custom layout types
 ========================================

-Once you add a custom layout type, you will notice that the icon is missing in Block Manager app and admin interface.
+Once you :doc:`add a custom layout type </cookbook/custom_layout_types>`, you will notice that the icon is missing in Block Manager app and admin interface.
 This is due to fact that icons are loaded through CSS, rather than through configuration.

 In order to add your own icon to Netgen Layouts, you will need to inject a piece of CSS into Netgen Layouts configuration for admin interface and Block Manager